tmutengwa/TODO_APP/README.md

 ## Author

-Created as part of a Django development course homework.
+Created as part of an AI Assisted Development course homework.